Enable JavaScript in your browser settings to use the full functionality of our website.

 While spread betting offers the potential for higher profits due to its inherent risks, it also means the stakes are higher, magnifying both the potential returns and the risk of loss.

-An advanced concept in spread betting is the alternate spread, which lets bettors adjust the line to suit their strategy, often when backing an underdog.
+Congratulations, you’ve now mastered spread betting!
+If you want to dive into more advanced concepts in spread betting, we’d advise you to explore alternate spread, which lets bettors adjust the line to suit their strategy, often when backing an underdog.